vikingJason/5eVaultMain/content/1. Adventures/Hall of Heroes - AutomatonGPT/Unity Festival/Entertainment.md

-Here’s a list of **10 entertainers** from Petalwood and the surrounding area, each with unique Feywild-inspired acts and quirks, designed to add charm, whimsy, and occasional chaos to the Unity Festival auditions.
+Here’s a list of **10 entertainers** from Petalwood and the surrounding area, each with unique acts and quirks that would be perfect for the Unity Festival.

 ---